nimadorostkar/Django-Real-Estate/README.md

 # Real Estate Django Web App

-A simple, real estate reponsive website listings built with `django`.
+A simple, real estate reponsive website listings built with `django`. <br>
+A full featured real estate website. that let user find properties in the preferred cities or neighborhood and also let realtor list their properties

 ## How to run this project